ImaLuckyMan/Voter_Revamp/README.md

 5. Recap
 6. Possible Cryptography and Encryption Methods

-# Why its needed:
+# Why we need it:
 Our election process in the United States has been deemed corrupt, unsecure, and outdated.
 Voters are still using archaic methods, going to polling locations and filling out ballots with pen and paper or using punch cards in order to help ensure fair and secure results.
 States have been accused of cheating and recounts have been requested.
 Outside countries have been accused of messing with our voting process.
 I do not believe our forefathers would agree with the way we currently perform our election or the way that we choose those whom lead our country.

 I don’t believe we should vote for our president by how much money you have, their popularity, how well they articulate themselves, their sex, or the color of their skin.
 We should not vote for the candidate we hear the most about, just because they were the ones that could afford the commercials and a touring campaign.